-'''

 #echo 1 > /sys/class/infiniband/ocrdmaX/qp expansion

-'''

-- 13. When unloading the ocrdma driver, an error message "module ocrdma is in use" may appear.
+- 13. When unloading the ocrdma driver, an error message module ocrdma is in use may appear.
 Linux does not allow unloading of modules when they are in use.
-In such cases, it is recommended that you terminate the application(s) that may be using ocrdma and try again. - 14.
-It is recommended that you use the RoCE-2 NIC profile with NFS-RDMA.
-For information on setting the profile, refer to Section "Basic Configuration" in the most recent Emulex Drivers for Linux User Manual (available on the Emulex website).
-When you successfully update the profile, the Active-Profile-ID must display 0x15. - 15.
-The recommended RoCE profile for Linux iSER, NFS, or VM Migration is now RoCE-2. - 16.
-Refer to ofed-3.12-1 release notes for ofed issues.
+In such cases, terminate the application(s) that may be using ocrdma and try again. - 14.
+Use the RoCE-2 NIC profile with NFS-RDMA.

+For information on setting the profile, refer to Section Basic Configuration in the most recent Emulex Drivers for Linux User Manual (available on the Broadcom website).
+When you successfully update the profile, the Active-Profile-ID must display 0x15.

+- 15. The RoCE profile for Linux iSER, NFS, or VM Migration is RoCE-2. - 16.
+Refer to ofed-3.18-1 release notes for ofed issues.